symmetricK/fly_research_project/Documentation.md

-# trapcam_analysis.py
-- Based on Kate's code, adjusted the code for our experiment

-##

 # run_trapcam_analysis.py
 - to avoid inputting many times while updating files, modified some statements
 - these have to be fixed when we try actual experiment

+# trapcam_analysis.py
+- Based on Kate's code, adjusted the code for our experiment

+## test
+- test
+	- test
+		- test

 See (before_change.jpg)<br>